-See the progress of our old cattle barn being demolished & re-built from scratch into a beautiful wedding and events barn !
+See the progress of our old cattle barn being demolished in 2019 & re-built from scratch into a beautiful new Barn for wedding & events!

 We purchase Brook House Farm.
 The two images show the old cattle barn and hay storage pole barn as we bought it.